top of page

 4. Join some additional opportunities as I learn about them.

-5. Report my Acts of Science each week, which will keep track of while I complete them.
+5. Report my Acts of Science each week, which I will have tracked as I go.

 A Shared Global Effort